This post may contain affiliate links, please read my Disclosure policy.

 All types of investments are heavily depended on time.
 The earlier you start, the more money you end up with.
 For financial investments this is due to compound interest, which literately multiplies your money.

 I’m not advocating for everyone to quit their jobs and start living off passive income.
 Some people love their jobs.
 But, some time we get tired of working for someone else.
-We get tired of taking the subways, of dealing with office politics and of dealing with not so nice people.
-So don’t wait until that day and instead start building your passive income portfolio now.
+We get tired of taking the subways, of dealing with office politics.
+So, don’t wait until that day and instead start building your passive income portfolio now.

-Out of my list of passive income ideas for investments my top two are dividend stocks and real estate.
+Out of my list of passive income ideas for investments my top two are dividend stocks and real estate, which you don’t always have to own the physical properties.
 My favorite idea for building passive income based on your skills, it’s a blog.
 A blog will leave your digital footprint on the inter-webs and make you money, as long as you maintain it and produce useful content.